external-secrets/kubernetes-external-secrets/README.md

 You will need to set these env vars in the deployment of kubernetes-external-secrets:
 - GOOGLE_APPLICATION_CREDENTIALS

 Additionally you will need to create K8s secret (having service account key) and then mount that to the container.
-Refer 'filesFromSecret' section in values.yaml
+Refer 'filesFromSecret' section in values.yaml.
+The service account must have permissions to read secrets from GCP Secret Manager.
+The GCP secret manager backend currently fetches only the latest version of the requested secret.

 ```yml
 apiVersion: kubernetes-client.io/v1